Yash-Bhanushali-21/horizontalScrollCardShuffler/readme.md

 ## Constraints

-`Center aligning the div which is clicked as the active card with respective stylings.`
+`Center aligning the div which is clicked as the active card with respective stylings.
+Scrolling consistencies without jagging/lag.`

 ## Things in Action